HarrisonAllen/neuromodular-wiki/_pages/gui/using.md

 * Different screenshots of the GUI and what each thing means, with labels
 * Power user commands under the logs menu
 * The workflow for using a module, loading configs, etc. etc.

+Notes:
+* Make a note that delta mode does not allow for batching data, aka record slower